plantfansam/kubernetes-101/workshop/_workshop_pages/09-jobs.md

 ## What are Kubernetes Jobs and why might you use them?

-While web applications like HyperScale Pizza typically need to run 24/7/365, other software is designed to run to completion.
-Think of data processing workloads, database migrations, etc. Kubernetes offers a first-class way of running these workloads: the `Job`.
-In a `Job` specification, you declare a container image, a command to run inside that container image, and a few other parameters (such as how many times the job should retry if it fails).
+While web applications like HyperScale Pizza typically need to run 24/7/365, other software is designed to run a fixed set of operations to completion.
+Think of data processing workloads, database migrations, data exports, etc. Kubernetes offers a first-class way of running these workloads: the job.
+In a job specification, you declare a container image, a command to run inside that container image, and a few other parameters (such as how many times the job should retry if it fails).

 ## Creating a Kubernetes job

 HyperScale Pizza is working on a killer feature in which a job logs out a topping suggestion surrounded by a bunch of pizza emojis (despite the fact that logs are only visible to engineers, customers are clambering for it!).
-The code for the job lives inside the `topping-suggestion-service` codebase at `jobs/log_out_pizza_emojis.py`, and it can be invoked with `python topping-suggestion-service/jobs/log_out_pizza_emojis.py`.
+The code for the job has already been written and can be viewed at `topping-suggesion/jobs/log_out_pizza_emojis.py`; it can be invoked with `python topping-suggestion-service/jobs/log_out_pizza_emojis.py`.
+All that's left is to deploy it on Kubernetes.

-Let's create a Kubernetes job to run this python script.
+Let's create a Kubernetes job to run this Python script.
 The manifest will look like this:

 ```
 apiVersion: batch/v1